stevecd/node-oncourse/README.md

 # node-oncourse

-This is a port of my ruby gem, [oncourse]("https://github.com/stevecd/ruby-oncourse") over to node.
-Its purpose is to provide an API for automating managing teacher lessonplans on oncoursesystems.com.
+This is a port of a ruby gem I made, [oncourse]("https://github.com/stevecd/ruby-oncourse"), over to node.
+Its purpose is to provide an API for managing teacher lessonplans on oncoursesystems.com.